Marina Ibrahim

-Marina Ibrahim is a Malaysian politician who has served as Member of the Johor State Legislative Assembly (MLA) for Skudai since March 2022.
-She is a member of the Johor committee of the Democratic Action Party (DAP), a component party of the Pakatan Harapan (PH) coalition.
+Marina Ibrahim is a former Malaysian politician who served as a Member of the Johor State Legislative Assembly (MLA) for Skudai from March 2022 to July 2026.
+She was a member of the Johor committee of the Democratic Action Party (DAP), a component party of the Pakatan Harapan (PH) coalition.

+On 31 May 2026, Marina announced her decision not to contest in the 2026 Johor state election.
+She decided to quit politics after citing severe disillusionment and hypocrisy amongst a senior party member of the DAP, when he privately expressed his support for former Prime Minister Najib Razak's house arrest bid.